 Covid-19 is not a death sentence for most people.
 Some people only get mild symptoms, and like any virus, you can boost your chances of fighting it with a healthy immune system.

 While you can take supplements, eating natural, healthy foods high in antioxidants and other immune-boosting properties has always been my preference.
-This list of 46 foods that can naturally boost your immune system should be widely available, even if people are panic buying toilet paper and water.
+This list of 46 foods that can naturally boost your immune system should be widely available, even if some of the names sound a little more exotic.

 Nope – these aren’t some crazy exotic fruits that’ll cost you a week’s paycheck at Whole Foods.
 These are normal, everyday items you can find in your average grocery store that you can eat individually or use to spice up your favorite meals.